 Insulin therapy, a common treatment for diabetes, can cause people to gain weight.
-Certain diet and lifestyle strategies can help people taking this treatment to manage their weight.
+Diet and lifestyle strategies can help people manage their weight while using insulin.

 There is a well-established link between diabetes and obesity.